The Ultimate Guide to Your Wedding Reception Bar

 Easy enough?
 Let’s now proceed to the volume-to-quantity calculations.

 A 750 ml bottle of champagne is equivalent to eight flutes.
 A 750 ml bottle of wine can give you five glasses.
-A 750 ml bottle is equivalent to 18 cocktails, and a keg, which is 15.5 gallons, will give you 124 pints.
+A 750 ml bottle is equivalent to 18 cocktails, and a keg, which is 15.5 gallons, will provide you with 124 pints.

 Furthermore, you also need to determine the split for each type of alcohol.
-To do so, you would need wine to liquor to beer percentages.
+To do so, you would need the wine-to-liquor to beer percentages.

-Typically, a limited bar, which serves wine, champagne, beer, and limited liquor, will have a split of 20% beer, 30% liquor, and 50% wine.
+Typically, a limited bar, which serves wine, champagne, beer, and a limited selection of liquor, will have a split of 20% beer, 30% liquor, and 50% wine.
 On another note, a soft bar, which only serves wine, beer, and champagne, will have a split of 25% beer and 75% wine.

-Do take into account that what has been mentioned above are only guides.
+Please note that the information mentioned above is only a guide.
 You can always switch it up should you feel the need to.
 If you are at a complete loss as to where you should begin, this would be a great start.
 However, if you’re still unsure, you can try going through your guest list while noting down those you think are heavy drinkers.
-Furthermore, you can also note down the type of alcohol they usually drink so that you may also add it to your list.
+Furthermore, you can also note down the type of alcohol they usually drink so that you can add it to your list.

-Bottom line, it is better to have a few extra bottles by the end of your reception than ran out of alcohol before the day ends.
+Bottom line, it is better to have a few extra bottles by the end of your reception than run out of alcohol before the day ends.

 What are the Different Bar Styles?

-Of course, to ensure that you are considering all of your options, you have to go through the list of different bar styles.
+Of course, to ensure that you consider all your options, you must review the list of different bar styles.
 Here are the different bar styles to take note of:

 1. Open Bar

-The open bar may be one of the most common types of bar style in this era.
+The open bar may be one of the most common types of bar styles in this era.
 You can rest assured that with this bar style, function meets design.
-How it works is that the host pays a flat rate and the wedding guests can order as many drinks as they like.
+The process works by having the host pay a flat rate, and the wedding guests can order as many drinks as they like.
 The types of alcohol usually served at an open bar include liquor, champagne, wine, and beer.

 2. White Bar

-White bar, as the name suggests, only serve white wine, beer, and champagne.
-This presents a kind of limit to the type of alcohol served at your wedding, but it can also be used as a means to set certain guidelines.
-Plus, it limits the options of the guests, which can be a great cost-effective plan to stick to your budget.
+White bar, as the name suggests, only serves white wine, beer, and champagne.
+This presents a limitation to the type of alcohol served at your wedding, but it can also be used as a means to establish specific guidelines.
+Additionally, it limits the options for guests, which can be a great, cost-effective way to stick to your budget.

 3. Dry Bar